zaxwebs/google-it/README.md

 # google-it
 An AutoHotKey script to google selected text.
+Searching anything is just one shorcut away.

 # Setup